 Latest National and Official Statistics published.

-There is little change in poverty levels for working-age adults and pensioners.
-Pensioners are less likely to be in poverty compared to working-age adults and children: 14% of pensioners are in relative poverty after housing costs, compared to 19% of working-age adults and 24% of children.
+Working-age adults and pensioners are less likely to be in poverty compared to children: 15% of pensioners and 21% of working-adults are in relative poverty after housing costs, compared to 24% of children.
+Poverty levels have been broadly stable for all age groups.

 Adults under 25 are more likely to be in poverty than older adults.
-Non-white ethnic minorities are more likely to be in poverty compared to white ethnic groups.
+Minority ethnic households are more likely to be in poverty compared to white British households.
 Muslim adults are more likely to be in poverty compared to adults of Christian and other faiths and those with no religion.
-Some, but not all, of the higher poverty risk for ethnic minorities and Muslims can be explained by their lower average age.
+Some, but not all, of the higher poverty risk for minority ethnic groups and Muslims can be explained by their lower average age.
 Single adults, especially single parents, and those who are divorced or separated are more likely to be in poverty compared to married, cohabiting and widowed adults.
 People living in households with disabled household members are also more likely to be in poverty than those with no disabled household members.

 The two full statistical publications are available here: